nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Since each Event has a unique name, it provides a convenient way for the user to look for a specific Event if matching name is used as the criterion.

-Another command similar in function is `findParticipant`, where the model will filter the existing Participant list and display the Participants with names that contain a given keyword.
-However, this implementation is meant for returning a list of possibly multiple Participants.
+Another command similar in function is `findEvent`, where the model will filter the existing Event list and display the Event with names that contain a given keyword.
+However, this implementation is meant for returning a list of possibly multiple Events.
 Since we are only looking for one particular Event, we decided that instead of filtering the Event list to display just the one Event, we leave the Event list untouched and simply return the Event details to the results display.

 #### Design Considerations:
 ##### Aspect: Similar Event names: